-4.9.1.4 REC463, Gulf Breeze Parks Boating and Fishing Access Upgrades (Preferred)
+4.9.1.4 REC465, Gulf Breeze Parks Boating and Fishing Access Upgrades (Preferred)

-The goal of the project is to increase recreational fishing opportunities for residents and tourists by renovating three of the City's existing parks (Shoreline Park South, Woodlands Park, and Vista Park; Figure 4-8).
+The goal of the project is to increase recreational fishing opportunities for residents and tourists by renovating three of the City's existing parks (Shoreline Park South, Woodland Park, and Vista Park; Figure 4-8).
 The project includes construction of new amenities and enhancement of existing amenities to increase access and improve visitors' overall fishing experiences.
 Activities most relevant to assessment of the environmental consequences of this project include:

-- Enhancing Shoreline Park South by: - Demolishing the existing fishing pier (which was damaged by Hurricane Sally in September 2020) and constructing an expanded fishing pier in the same location to increase foot traffic and to accommodate the mooring of fishing vessels (4,950 square feet); - Renovating the existing boat launch (specifically making slope repairs above the waterline); - Constructing a new small vessel/fishing boat launch with a floating dock, fish-cleaning station, and refresh station for fisherman with ice, vending, and frozen bait machines; - Improving/enhancing parking, utilities, and security; - Installing additional monofilament recycling bins, if necessary; - Enhancing Woodlands Park by: - Demolishing the existing dock/pier; - Constructing a new floating pier/gangway (8 feet wide by 60 feet long) with attached floating dock (16 feet wide by 26 feet long) and floating kayak launch; - Constructing a new ADA-compliant restroom facility; - Installing monofilament recycling bins; - Expanding parking and a concrete walk to connect the improvements to the existing facilities; and, - Enhancing Vista Park by: - Constructing a new small vessel/fishing boat launch; - Installing a floating dock (16 feet wide by 26 feet long) connected to the shoreline; - Installing monofilament recycling bins; and, - Constructing a new concrete walk connecting the dock to the existing park.
+- Enhancing Shoreline Park South by: - Renovating the existing boat launch (specifically making slope repairs above the waterline); - Constructing a new floating pier/gangway (8 feet wide by 60 feet long) with attached floating dock (16 feet wide by 26 feet long) and built-in kayak launch; - o Installing a fish-cleaning station and refresh station for fisherman with ice, vending, and frozen bait machines; - Improving/enhancing parking (specifically, expanding approximately 130 square yards to accommodate 12 additional truck/trailer spaces), utilities (extending sewer and water lines to the fish cleaning station), and security (installing security cameras); - o Installing additional monofilament recycling bins, if necessary; - Enhancing Woodland Park by: - Demolishing the existing dock/pier (which is approximately 3,125 square feet); - Constructing a new floating pier/gangway (8 feet wide by 60 feet long) with attached floating dock (16 feet wide by 26 feet long) and built-in kayak launch; - Constructing a new ADA-compliant restroom facility; - o Installing monofilament recycling bins; - Expanding parking (adding 1,125 square feet to accommodate up to six additional cars) and a concrete walk to connect the improvements to the existing facilities; and, - Enhancing Vista Park by: - Constructing a new floating pier/gangway (8 feet wide by 60 feet long) with attached floating dock (16 feet wide by 26 feet long) and built-in kayak launch; - o Installing monofilament recycling bins; and, - o Constructing a new concrete walk connecting the dock to the existing park.

-63 Environmental analysis for REC3, Engineering and Design for Pensacola Beach Park West Fishing Pier and Access Improvements is located in Section 4.4.1.
+65 Environmental analysis for REC3, Engineering and Design for Pensacola Beach Park West Fishing Pier and Access Improvements is located in Section 4.4.1.